Bethesda railway station

 Bethesda railway station was a station in Bethesda, Gwynedd, Wales.

 History

 The station was opened by the London and North Western Railway on 1 July 1884 as the terminal of the 4.25 mi Bethesda branch line.

-The station was host to three LMS caravans from 1934 to 1936 followed by four caravans from 1937 to 1939.
+The station was host to three LMS caravans from 1934 to 1936, with four caravans from 1937 to 1939.

 The station closed to passengers on 3 December 1951 and closed completely on 7 October 1963.

 Since closure the station has been demolished.